 Like other ag tires, floater tires provide versatility by allowing the payloader to operate effectively where you need it to.
 This includes cattle lots, fields, and roadside applications.
 They offer a balance between off-road capabilities and on-road performance, making the payloader more adaptable to various job sites.

-Popular sizes for payloader floater conversions include 66 x 43.00-25, 1050/50R32, and 750/65R26.
+Popular sizes for payloader floater conversions include 620, 750, or 1,000 width tires.
 Want to know what size is right for your payloader?
 Call and speak to one of the traction experts at NTS Tire Supply.
-Here are a few of our favorite floater tire models, which have garnered good reviews from NTS customers:
+Some farmers want a narrower setup to stay inside the loader's bucket, while other farmers want maximum flotation and are willing to deal with a wider loader.
+Below is an illustration of how common floater setups relate to a 100"-wide bucket:

 Primex Terra Turbo